linhdan2109/Portfolio_Projects/Google Data Analytics Professional Certificate Capstone Project/Data analysis process.md

 ![image](https://user-images.githubusercontent.com/85982220/198885214-70f915c9-0f9b-405a-ab27-f33ffbece38e.png)

+**Recommendation:**

-&rarr; Based on BMI, I recommend we divide customers into 4 groups: underweight, healthy weight, overweight and obesity.
+&rarr; Based on BMI, we can divide customers into 4 groups: underweight, healthy weight, overweight and obesity.
 Then, we develop the membership program with personalized guidance on nutrition, activity, and sleep that match their BMI.
 For example:
   - For users fall within the underweight range: We should advertise and suggest them The Membership program that help them gain weight.
   - For users fall within the healthy weight range: We can recommend programs that fit their fitness goals and provide instructions that prevent them from unwanted weight gain from excess body fat.
   - For users fall within the overweight range: We should advertise the ability to help them lose weight.